Criminal background checks will be conducted on all students conditionally accepted for admission to the Georgetown University School of Medicine.

 This policy applies to all applicants to the first year medical school class, including Early Assurance applicants, Deferred applicants, Georgetown Experimental Medical Studies Program (GEMS) applicants, and Special Masters in Physiology Program (SMP) applicants.

-All applicants are asked to self-report military service and discharge, felony convictions, and misdemeanor convictions, including misdemeanor traffic violations.
+All applicants are required to self-report military service and discharge, felony convictions, and misdemeanor convictions, including misdemeanor traffic violations.